Skip to main content

 Colonel Theodore Roosevelt (left) before becoming president, with Richard Harding Davis, Stephen Bonsall, and Major George Dunn

-Americans today expect their president to be not only chief executive, commander in chief, chief consoler, and chief crisis manager.
-They also expect the president to be our celebrity in chief.
+Americans today expect their president to be not only commander in chief, but also chief executive, crisis manager, and consoler.
+They also expect our national leader to be our "celebrity in chief."

 In an era in which media stardom is a key part of public life and leaders need to understand and participate in popular culture to be effective, a president needs to hold people's interest and entertain them.
 Ken Walsh, a historian, author, and journalist who covered the White House for more than 30 years for U.S. News & World Report, highlights this important and fascinating theme in a richly illustrated and nonpartisan presentation.